 If this matters to your care, say so on the record.

-The PCAC accepts written public comment through Regulations.gov until July 9, 2026.
+The PCAC accepts written public comment through Regulations.gov until July 22, 2026.
+Comments received by July 9 are distributed to committee members before the vote — so file by July 9 if you want yours read in advance.
 Comments from patients and prescribing physicians carry meaningful weight in how the committee weighs the evidence.
 The right approach is brief, specific, and grounded in your own experience — not advocacy boilerplate.

 Submit at regulations.gov referencing the FDA's July 23–24, 2026 PCAC docket.
 Identify yourself honestly.
 Personal experience outperforms talking points.